English

 Classrooms and school areas provide a print rich environment with a range of texts for the children to encounter.
 There are opportunities for pupils to experience print around them through classroom notices, labels and signs and these take a variety of forms such as single words, phrases and complete sentences.
 All classrooms have a class library of books which are well organised and easily accessible as well as reading areas.
 All adults are good role models for children in modelling both reading aloud and silent reading.
 A team approach is crucial to developing a reading culture within the school.

-Phonics is taught through the Letters and Sounds scheme.
-Children in EYFS and KS1 receive daily Phonics lessons following the review-teach-practice-apply approach.
+Phonics is taught through the Little Wandle scheme.
+Children in EYFS and KS1 receive daily Phonics lessons.
 Classrooms have visual displays, as well as sound mats on every table for the children to access when needed.
-Children are regularly assessed on the Phonics Tracker tool and parents are informed of progress.
+Children are regularly assessed using Little Wandle assessment tracker and parents are informed of progress.
 Those children who may require additional intervention are identified early and supported 1 to 1 or in small groups.
-Children take home decodable reading books every night, which allow them to apply their phonic knowledge as the route to decode unfamiliar words.
+Children take home decodable reading books every day, which allow them to apply their phonic knowledge as the route to decode unfamiliar words.
 Reading workshops are held every year to help and support parents listening to their children read at home.

 Please see our whole school reading progression. – Reading Progress